 RÍOS DE COLIMA: Tropical Volcano and Granite Gorge Boating

-October 4-October 10, 2011: rendezvous in P. Vallarta, Guadalajara or Manzanillo.
+Sep-Oct: rendezvous in Guadalajara or PuertoVallarta.
 RESERVE NOW

-Join the first commercial descents of several river gems in the state of Colima, home of the 14206 ft Volcán de Colima.
+Join us on descents of several river gems in and surrounding the state of Colima, home of the 14206 ft Volcán de Colima.
 Contrast the volcanic rock gorges of Ríos Armeria and Coahuayana with the granite of Río Marabasco.
 This trip is suited for intermediate or advanced paddlers seeking varied class III and IV tropical whitewater experiences.
-Bring your boat or use one of ours: raft passengers welcome.
+We'll have rafts and kayaks for the trips, which will be 2-5 days each: raft passengers welcome.

 TRIP INFORMATION